 Transforaminal Lumbar Interbody Fusion (TLIF)

 When a patient has degenerative disc disease, recurrent disc herniations, or spondylolisthesis, there can be significant pain in the legs and lower back.
 Fusing two or more discs together can alleviate that pain by stabilizing the spinal vertebrae and the disc between them.
-If possible, Dr. Albert prefers to use the transforaminal lumbar interbody fusion (TLIF) technique for spinal fusion.
+If possible, Spine Surgeon, Dr. Todd J. Albert prefers to use the transforaminal lumbar interbody fusion (TLIF) technique for spinal fusion.
 He believes TLIF delivers excellent outcomes in the appropriate patient population.

-What is transforaminal lumbar interbody fusion?
+What is a transforaminal lumbar interbody fusion (TLIF)?

+Transforaminal lumbar interbody fusion (TLIF) is a procedure that fuses the anterior and posterior columns of the spine through a posterior approach.
 TLIF is a technique used for spinal fusion that inserts a bone graft and an artificial disc spacer into the area of the degenerated disc through a lateral approach to the spine.
 To gain access, only the facet joints on one side of the posterior spine are removed.
 This approach results in less disturbance to the nerve roots, reducing the risk of scarring or injury to them.
 The end result is the same as in other fusion techniques — fusion of two or more discs and stabilization of that part of the spine.

 Who should consider having TLIF surgery?